extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/register_device_credentials.rst

                                      - noauth

                                      **Default**: noauth
-   *auth_pass*                       Authkey pass phrase configured on snmp agent.
+   *auth_pass*                       The Authkey pass phrase configured on the SNMP agent.
 This is mandatory if snmpv3_auth is "md5" or "sha".

                                      Type: ``string``
-   *snmpv3_priv*                     SNMPv3 privacy protocol.
-This is mandatory if snmp_version is "v3". "aes128" is equivalent to "aes" in NI snmp configuration.
+   *snmpv3_priv*                     The SNMPv3 privacy protocol.
+This is mandatory if snmp_version is "v3". "aes128" is equivalent to "aes" in NI SNMP configuration.

                                      Choose from: